Table of contents

 • The males are a bit smaller and only “blood” feed briefly.
 They don’t become distended with blood like the females.
 And once they’re done they look for a female to mate with.

 • Adults prefer to feed on large mammals – like deer and humans.
-But they also like birds, mice, chipmunks, and even the family dog.
+But they also like birds, mice, chipmunks, and dogs.
 After the females find a host to feed on, they mate with an adult male, lay up to 1,500 eggs (some even 4,000), and then die.

-INSPECT DAILY – Be sure to check yourself daily (or several times a day if hiking in a tick-infested area) when backpacking or hiking in forests and brush-covered landscapes.
+INSPECT DAILY – Be sure to check yourself at least daily when backpacking or hiking in forests and brush-covered landscapes.
 Generally, people cannot feel a tick bite, but after a day or two, they feel a mild itch.

 Despite the rumors, ticks don’t jump, fly or fall from trees.
-What they do, instead, is use a built in carbon dioxide sensor to help them detect mammals.
-They’ll wait for a host to come into their vicinity and then, using outstretched front legs latch onto a host and began hitching up to a warm spot to begin their feast, usually near the buttocks, pants line or waist or armpits.
+What they do, instead, is detect carbon dioxide in passing mammals.
+They’ll wait for a host to come into their vicinity and then, using outstretched front legs latch onto a host looking for a warm spot.

 image from cdc.gov

-WEAR INSECT REPELLANT – Agood way to keep ticks off you is to wear insect repellant.
-The CDC approved list includes DEET, Piacridin, Oil of lemon eucalyptus (OLE) or (PMD).
+WEAR INSECT REPELLANT – A good way to keep ticks off you is to wear insect repellant.
+The CDC approved list includes DEET, Picaridin, oil of lemon eucalyptus (OLE) or (PMD).

 SPRAY PERMETHRIN – Before heading outdoors, spray your clothing, gear, and hiking footwear with permethrin, an insecticide that kills mosquitos, black flies, and ticks, with no harm to humans or dogs.
 Permethrin is effective on clothing and gear for multiple washing cycles.

 MINIMIZE CONTACT WITH TICKS – Avoid hiking in tall grass, brushy areas, or heavily wooded areas.
-If taking breaks, try to avoid sitting directly on the ground if ticks are aggressive.
-Always hike in the center of the trail to reduce contact with ticks.
+If taking breaks, try to avoid sitting directly on the ground and hike in the center of the trail to reduce contact with ticks.

-WEAR LIGHT COLORED CLOTHING AND TUCK – Wear light colored clothing so you can easily detect a tick crawling on you.
-If you know you’re hiking in tick country, do not wear shorts.
-Instead, wear long pants and tuck them into your socks to keep ticks from crawling up your legs.
-Also, tuck your shirt into your pants to keep ticks from entering near your waistband hotspot.
+WEAR LIGHT COLORED CLOTHING AND TUCK IT IN – Wear light colored clothing so you can easily detect a tick crawling on you.
+If you know you’re hiking in tick country, wear long pants and tuck them into your socks.
+Also, tuck your shirt into your pants to keep ticks from entering near your waistband.

-CARRY A TWEEZER OR TICK REMOVER – Several tick removal tools are available for purchase, but a simple fine-tipped tweezer is easy to carry and does the job.
-We recommend carrying your tool in a ziplock bag, which can double as a receptacle for a removed tick, if needed.
+CARRY A TWEEZER OR TICK REMOVER – There are a bunch of different tick removal tools, but a simple fine-tipped tweezer is easy to carry and does the job.

 • Thoroughly check your pets and gear.
 Ticks have been known to attach to gear or pets and unknowingly be carried into your home, to later attach to a human.
 By checking for ticks before entering your home, you’ll reduce the likelihood of off-trail latching.